YufeiZhang2/Bookland/README.md

     • Perform CRUD operations on other users and company list

     • Lock and unlock other users

-    • To use the admin function, you can log into the admin account using this credentials (for testing purpose):

-        Email: yufei.z222+admin@gmail.com
-        Password: Admin123*

 ## Build With ASP.NET CORE MVC